Life-saving Things

 My hubby laughed when I told him I’d been tweaking this piece on perfectionism since January 9.
 Oh, the irony.

 Idealism, OCD brain, and maybe even faulty theology (eek!) convinced me there’s one right, good, true, perfect path to take at all times.
 Of a need to line up all areas of my life “just so.”
-Self, marriage, kids, home, church, faith…check, check!
+Self, marriage, kids, home, church, faith…check, check, check!
 A perfect life equals a happy life, right?

-God makes use of it all.
-Of us all.
+God makes use of it all, of us all.

-This year I intend to contend with my hyper-focus on having things just so, by having them “un-so.”
+This year I intend to contend with my hyper-focus on having things just so, by having them very “un-so.”
 I’m aiming for out-of-the box, stretch myself kinds of choices this year.
 Nothing too crazy, but blue fingernails, here I come!

 This year seems as good a time as any to shine however imperfectly.
 I hope to re-wire some brain synapses in the process — blue fingernails and all.